Misdemeanor DUI 1st Offense

-In the US, any blood alcohol content level over 0.08% while driving is illegal and can be charged as a DUI.
+In Arizona, any blood alcohol content level over 0.08% while driving is illegal and can be charged as a DUI.
 For a commercial vehicle the level limit is 0.04%.
 If you are under 21, you can be charged with a DUI for anything over a 0.00% BAC.

 Once you are stopped by police for suspicious driving, or simpler infractions like expired plates or a broken taillight, the officers only need probable cause to arrest.
 This can include open containers of alcohol in the car, slurred speech, alcohol noticeable on your breath, or bloodshot eyes.